SoSerious194/ReactFRNT/TESTING_GUIDE.md

 ## 🚨 **Step 5: Troubleshooting**

+### **Issue: Message Status Shows "Completed" But No Message in Chat**

+**✅ RESOLVED: Server-Side GetStream Authentication**

+This issue has been fixed by implementing proper server-side GetStream authentication.
+The problem was that GetStream was trying to use client-side authentication on the server side.

+**Solution implemented:**
+- Created dedicated server-side GetStream service
+- Uses proper server-side API keys and authentication
+- Ensures users are created in GetStream before sending messages

+If you encounter this issue again, check Vercel function logs for any GetStream-related errors.

 ### **Common Issues & Solutions**

 #### **Issue: "QSTASH_TOKEN is not set" or "invalid token" errors**